Stephanie Joline

 Stephanie Joline, sometimes credited as Stephanie Clattenburg, is a Canadian film and television director.
 She is most noted for her work on the television documentary series Spirit Talker, for which she won the Canadian Screen Award for Best Direction in a Factual Program or Series at the 10th Canadian Screen Awards in 2022.

+Early life

+Joline grew up in Yarmouth, Nova Scotia and is of Acadian and Inuit descent.
+She graduated from Nova Scotia Community College in 2004 with a Diploma in Radio Television Arts.

+Career

 Her full length feature film debut, Night Blooms, premiered in 2021 and was a nominee for the DGC Discovery Award.

-Based in Halifax, Nova Scotia, she is of Acadian and Inuit descent.
+Personal life

 She was formerly married to filmmaker Mike Clattenburg from 2009 to 2015.